MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enroll.md

 This article describes how to prepare enrollment for corporate-owned and user-owned devices and the methods available for each OS platform.

-## Before your begin
+## Getting started
 If this is your first time deploying enrollment profiles with Intune, or you're trying a new configuration, start small and use a staged approach.
 Assign the enrollment profile to a pilot or test group.
 After initial testing, add more users to the pilot group.
 If everything is going well, assign the enrollment profile to more pilot groups.
 For more information and suggestions, see the [Planning guide: Step 5 - Create a rollout plan](intune-planning-guide.md#step-5---create-a-rollout-plan).

 Registration in Azure AD is a required step for Intune management.
-Before the user can enroll their device, they must authenticate and establish a device identity in your org's Azure AD.
+Before a device can enroll in Intune, the user of the device must authenticate and establish a device identity in your org's Azure AD.
 This step grants the user single sign-on access to cloud-based work apps and other resources.
 It's important to know which identity option you're utilizing because it determines the enrollment methods you can use, and also determines the sign-in experience for the device user.
-Options include:
+Identity options include:
-   * **Azure AD registration* is the device identity option available for personal and corporate-owned mobile devices.
+   * *Azure AD registration* is the device identity option available for personal and corporate-owned mobile devices.
 Users on these devices authenticate by signing in to work resources, like apps and web browsers, using their Azure AD work account.
    * *Azure AD joined* is the device identity option available for corporate-owned Windows 10/11 devices utilizing co-management options.
 Users on these devices authenticate by signing in to the device using their Azure AD work account.

-## 1 - Pre-enrollment configurations
+## Pre-enrollment configurations
 This section describes the general enrollment features and profiles available in Microsoft Intune.
 Configure these settings, as needed, before creating the enrollment profile for devices.
 Setting availability varies by OS platform.

 ### Unenroll and reset existing devices